spacetelescope/jwst/docs/jwst/master_background/description.rst

 NIRSpec MOS exposures that have one or more slits defined as background require unique processing.
-The background slits take the place of both nodded and off-target background exposures, because the background can be measured directly from the spectra resulting from those slits.
-In this observing scenario, all source and background slits are processed through all of the :ref:`calwebb_spec2 <calwebb_spec2>` steps, resulting in extracted spectra for the sources and backgrounds.
-The master_background step then combines the background spectra into a master background spectrum and performs background subtraction on all of the source slit data, the same as the other observing scenarios.
+The background slits take the place of both nodded and off-target background exposures, because the background can be measured directly from the spectra contained in those slits.
+Because the background spectra come from the same exposure as the source spectra, the master background processing is applied within the :ref:`calwebb_spec2 <calwebb_spec2>` pipeline as each individual exposure is calibrated, rather than during :ref:`calwebb_spec3 <calwebb_spec3>` processing.
+In this scenario, all source and background slits are first partially calibrated up through the :ref:`extract_2d <extract_2d_step>` and :ref:`srctype <srctype_step>` steps of :ref:`calwebb_spec2 <calwebb_spec2>` to produce 2D cutouts for each slit.
+At this point the `master_background` step is applied, which completes the remaining calibration steps for all of the background slits, resulting in multiple 1D extracted background spectra.
+The background spectra are combined (as with other observing modes) to create a 1D master background spectrum, and then the master background spectrum is interpolated back into the 2D space of each source slit and subtracted.
+The background-subtracted source slits then have all of their remaining :ref:`calwebb_spec2 <calwebb_spec2>` calibration steps applied.

+Note that special corrections are applied to the 2D master background data before being subtracted from each source slit, as explained in detail below.

 Creating the 1-D Master Background Spectrum
 -------------------------------------------